department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 #### Apply
-For burial in a national cemetery, fax any discharge papers to the National Cemetery Scheduling Office at 866-900-6417, or scan and email the papers to NCA.Scheduling@va.gov with the name of the Veteran in the subject line.
+For burial in a national cemetery, fax any discharge papers to the **National Cemetery Scheduling Office** at <span class="tel">866-900-6417</span>, or scan and email the papers to NCA.Scheduling@va.gov with the name of the Veteran in the subject line.

-Then call 800-535-1117 to confirm the burial application.
+Then call <span class="tel">800-535-1117</span> to confirm the burial application.
 When you call, have all the information handy that’s listed above in the "Prepare" section.

 <div class="call-out" markdown="0">

-If you have questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll free at 866-787-0081.
+If you have questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll free at <span class="tel">866-787-0081</span>.
 [Get more information about the Burial at Sea program](http://www.navy.mil/navydata/nav_legacy.asp?id=204).

 </div>